Lab answer key: Implementing Security Solutions in Hybrid Scenarios

 Task 1: Create an Azure Log Analytics workspace

-- Connect to SEA-SVR2, and then, if needed, sign in as CONTOSO\Administrator with the password Pa55w.rd.
+- Connect to SEA-SVR2, and then, if needed, sign in with the credentials provided by the instructor.

 - On SEA-SVR2, start Microsoft Edge, go to the Azure portal at